mariohernandez/component-based-development/exercises/4-building-components.md

 * **dist/css/speaker.css: {}** or **js/speaker.js: {}**:  This represents the path where your CSS or Javascript are located in relation to your theme's root for this particular library.

+## Creating more libraries

+We created two simple components before (eyebrow and social-icons), however we never created their respective libraries.
+Let's do that now.

+* Follow the same steps as the Speaker library to create the **eyebrow** and **social-icons** libraries.

 ### 1.5 - Compiling Styleguide
 Now that the speaker component is finished we need to compile the styleguie.
 Run the command below from within the root of your theme (i.e. shiny).